 Devil's Bridge is an area of natural beauty and historical significance for Antigua.
 It was desinganted a national park in the 1950's.
 Some say that you can skip it as it lacks ammenities and does not have enough of interest for the visitor, we don't agree.
 So what is it exactly?
 Read on to learn more.

-A rough natural outcrop of limestone which has been eroded of many years of the Atlantic waves crashing into it has formed a bridge over which you can walk.
-The area has no safety precautions what so ever, so please be very careful and watch your children very carefully.
-As you can see in some of the videos it can raise your heart a little and this adds to the areas experience.
+A rough natural outcrop of limestone which has been eroded over many years of the Atlantic waves crashing into it has formed a bridge over which you can walk.
+The area has no safety precautions whatsoever, so please be very careful and watch your children very carefully.
+As you can see in some of the videos it can raise your heart a little and this adds to the area experience.
 Vendors sell crafts to people arriving with island tours which is also nice.
-The Verandah resort and Pineapple Club resorts are close by and you can take a nice hike to and around the area. **No toilet facilities either!**
+The Verandah Resort and Pineapple Beach Club resorts are close by and you can take a nice hike to and around the area. **No toilet facilities either!**

 Plan to spend no longer than 30 minutes here and often 15 minutes is enough for a nice walk around and getting a good photograph.

 Let's explore what some people say and then discuss what they mean.